polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

 ## 5. SLO Controller

-1. Create an SLO mapping type for the efficiency SLO.
+1. Create an SLO Mapping type for the efficiency SLO.
-Like a Composed Metric type or an Elasticity Strategy type, an SLO mapping type needs to be contained within a publishable Node.JS library project.
+Like a Composed Metric type or an Elasticity Strategy type, an SLO Mapping type needs to be contained within a publishable Node.JS library project.
-We add the SLO mapping type to the existing `myslos` project.
+We add the SLO Mapping type to the existing `myslos` project.

     ```sh
-    # Generate the cost efficiency SLO mapping type in the library project myslos, which is publishable as @my-org/my-slos
+    # Generate the cost efficiency SLO Mapping type in the library project myslos, which is publishable as @my-org/my-slos
     polaris-cli g slo-mapping-type efficiency --project=myslos
     ```